Mamiki Qabathe: Re-election as ANC Deputy Secretary

 Qabathe was re-elected to her party office as ANC Deputy Provincial Secretary in May 2013 and December 2017, still under Provincial Chairperson Magashule.
 Shortly after her 2017 re-election, the election results were nullified by the high court due to procedural irregularities, but Qabathe was subsequently appointed as a member of the interim task team assembled by the national ANC to lead the provincial party until fresh elections could be held.

 Ntombela premiership: 2018–2023

 When the ANC elections were re-run in May 2018, Qabathe was elected unopposed as Deputy Provincial Secretary, now serving under Sam Mashinini, who succeeded Magashule as chairperson, and Provincial Secretary Paseka Nompondo.
 In the 2019 general election, she was ranked second on the ANC's party list and was re-elected to the provincial legislature.
 Instead of seeking re-election as Speaker, she was returned to the Executive Council, where Sisi Ntombela, Magashule's successor as Premier, appointed her MEC for Social Development.
 Her term as ANC Deputy Secretary ended in 2021 when the national ANC disbanded the provincial leadership corps.

-Dukwana premiership: 2023
+Dukwana premiership: 2023–2024

-In March 2023, Qabathe was not appointed to the Executive Council of Mxolisi Dukwana, who succeeded Ntombela following her resignation the previous month.
+In March 2023, Qabathe was sacked from the Executive Council of Mxolisi Dukwana, who succeeded Ntombela as Premier following Ntombela's resignation the previous month.
+Qabathe served as a backbencher in the provincial legislature until the May 2024 general election, when she gave up her seat.